-The practice health and safety policies, procedures and risk assessments were up to date and reviewed regularly to help manage potential risk.
+The practice's health and safety policies, procedures and risk assessments were up to date and reviewed regularly to help manage potential risk.
 The practice had current employer's liability insurance.

-We looked at the practice arrangements for safe dental care and treatment.
-Staff followed the relevant safety regulation when using needles and other sharp dental items.
+We looked at the practice's arrangements for safe dental care and treatment.
+The staff followed relevant safety regulation when using needles and other sharp dental items.
 A sharps risk assessment had been undertaken and was updated annually.

-The provider had a system in place to ensure clinical staff had received appropriate vaccinations, including the vaccination to protect them against the Hepatitis B virus, and that the effectiveness of the vaccination had been checked.
+The provider had a system in place to ensure clinical staff had received appropriate vaccinations, including the vaccination to protect them against the Hepatitis B virus, and that the effectiveness of the vaccination was checked.